Table of Contents

 Cash Flow

-There is no specific formula for cash flow.
-However, cash flow statements include operating, financing, and investing activities.
+There is no specific formula for cash flow as it represents the net amount of cash and cash equivalents being transferred into and out of a business.
+However, cash flow statements categorize these movements into operating, financing, and investing activities.

 Benefits of Financial Dashboards for Small Businesses